The Troubles in Ulster (1920–1922)

 Conflict continued intermittently for two years, mostly in Belfast, which saw "savage and unprecedented" communal violence between Protestants and Catholics.
-Almost 1,000 homes and businesses were destroyed and thousands of people were forced out of mixed neighbourhoods.
-In the Belfast violence, Hibernians were more involved on the Catholic/nationalist side than the IRA, while groups such as the Ulster Volunteers were involved on the Protestant/unionist side.
-The British Army was deployed and the Ulster Special Constabulary (USC) (or Specials) was formed to help the regular police – the Royal Irish Constabulary (RIC).
+Almost 1,000 homes and businesses were destroyed and thousands of people were forced out of mixed neighborhoods.
+The British Army was deployed and the Ulster Special Constabulary (USC) (or Specials) were formed to help the regular police – the Royal Irish Constabulary (RIC).
 The USC was almost wholly Protestant.
 Members of both police forces were involved in carrying out reprisal attacks on Catholics.
-The Irish Republic approved the 'Belfast Boycott' of unionist-owned businesses and banks in the city.
+The self-declared Irish Republic approved the 'Belfast Boycott' of unionist-owned businesses and banks in the city.
 It was enforced by the IRA, who halted trains and lorries and destroyed goods.

-In May 1921, partition came into force under British law.
-Unionists won most seats in the Northern Ireland election and formed a devolved government.
-A ceasefire (truce) began on 11 July 1921, ending the fighting in most of Ireland.
+In May 1921, the Government of Ireland Act 1920 came into force, dividing the island between two administrations: Southern Ireland (consisting of the 26 southern and western counties, including three Ulster counties) and Northern Ireland (consisting of the remaining six counties of the province).
+A truce between the belligerents began on 11 July 1921, ending the fighting in most of Ireland.
 It was preceded by Belfast's Bloody Sunday, a day of violence in which twenty people were killed.

-In early 1922, there was a resurgence of sectarian violence in Belfast, including the McMahon killings and the Arnon Street killings; these were carried out by policemen in revenge for the killing of fellow officers.
-In May 1922 the IRA launched a Northern Offensive, secretly backed by Michael Collins, head of the Irish Provisional Government.
+In early 1922, there was a resurgence of sectarian violence in Belfast, including the McMahon killings and the Arnon Street killings.
+In May 1922 the IRA launched their Northern Offensive.
 There were clashes near the new Irish border, at Clones and the Pettigo/Belleek area.
-In May 1922, the new government of Northern Ireland implemented the Special Powers Act, interning suspected IRA members, and imposing a nighttime curfew across the six Counties.
+Also in May 1922, the new government of Northern Ireland implemented the Special Powers Act (also known as the "Flogging Act"), interning suspected IRA members, and imposing a nighttime curfew across the six counties of Northern Ireland.
 The outbreak of the Irish Civil War in the south on 28 June 1922 diverted the IRA from its campaign against the Northern government, and violence in Northern Ireland fell sharply.

-Many Irish nationalists saw the violence in and around Belfast as a pogrom against Irish Catholics, referring to it as the 'Belfast Pogrom'.
-Catholics were a quarter of the city's population but made up two-thirds of those killed, suffered 80% of the property destruction, and made up 80% of refugees.
-Despite the role played by state forces, particularly the USC, most unionist historians say the term "pogrom" is misleading, claiming the police violence was not co-ordinated.